 Doctor Strange itself can be pretty much anytime at all, except that it’s stinger immediately leads into Thor: Ragnarok, and I suppose you may not know who Doctor Strange is in Thor: Ragnarok.
 Similarly, Thor: Ragnarok leads directly into the opening scene of Avengers: Infinity War, which takes place, as a whole, at roughly the same time as Ant-Man and the Wasp.
 Only the post-credit scene of Ant-Man and the Wasp has to be after Infinity War, but watching that first would ruin the Thanos Snap surprise.

 However, the post-credits scenes, firstly of Carol arriving at the Avengers’ Compound post-Snap means it must be after Infinity War.
 It could, therefore, go before Ant-Man and the Wasp, but Carol meeting Captain America and Black Widow is arguably a bigger cliffhanger for Endgame than Ant-Man being stuck in the Quantum Realm.
-Secondly, Goose hurking up the Tesseract takes place in the 90s, well before the Tessarect it of importance in Marvel’s The Avengers.
+Secondly, Goose hurking up the Tesseract takes place sometime after 1995, well before the Tesseract is of importance in Marvel’s The Avengers.
 I really don’t like that Endgame stinger in Captain Marvel, and it throw off my list significantly.

 But of course, if, like me, you’re already prepared for Endgame, then you’ve most definitely seen most, if not all of these movies several times already.
 It’s been a decade of dominance for Marvel at the box office, with three of the top ten grossing films of all time coming from this franchise, and it is expected that Endgame will make a killing itself.
 But for some of us, this is more about closure, because after 21 movies, over seven billion dollars worldwide and literally half of our favourite heroes dead, I am looking forward to not just the end of this Saga, but everything that comes next.